-By federal statute, HMGP projects require a minimum twenty-five percent (25%) non-federal cost share match.
-Projects are often implemented and managed at the subrecipient level, meaning that the subrecipient must provide a twenty-five percent (25%) match to meet the non-federal cost share requirement for the grant.
-It often creates a financial burden for subrecipients and can be an obstacle to successfully using the funds available for mitigation.
-HUD regulations allow the use of CDBG funding to cover the non-federal funding required.
+By federal statute, HMGP projects require a minimum twenty-five percent (25%) non-federal cost-share match.
+Projects are often implemented and managed at the subrecipient level, meaning that the subrecipient must provide a twenty-five percent (25%) match to meet the non-federal cost-share requirement for the grant.
+This often imposes a financial burden on subrecipients and can be an obstacle to successfully using the funds available for mitigation.
+HUD regulations allow the use of CDBG funding to cover the required non-federal funding.

-To ensure the maximum use of all available mitigation dollars, the Government of Puerto Rico will implement a Global Match Strategy for HMGP allocations available under hurricanes Irma and María, and other recent disaster declarations.
+To optimize the use of all available mitigation funds, the Government of Puerto Rico will implement a Global Match Strategy for HMGP allocations available under hurricanes Irma and María, and other recent disaster declarations.
 The Global Match Strategy allows the Government to address non-federal cost share through the funding of HMGP-compliant mitigation projects, using funds other than FEMA HMGP dollars.
-The value of those projects is then dedicated as the non-federal cost share pool of funding for HMGP projects.
-Effective utilization of the Global Match Strategy allows the leveraging of federal funds to help communities in Puerto Rico avoid having to commit to the financially burdensome requirement of providing the twenty-five percent (25%) non-federal cost share match.
-This leverage allows Puerto Rico residents to receive the most significant and most efficient benefit from federal grant funding while rebuilding more resiliently.
+The value of those projects is then allocated as the non-federal cost share pool of funding for HMGP projects.
+The effective implementation of the Global Match Strategy facilitates the leveraging of federal funds, helping communities in Puerto Rico avoid the onerous requirement of committing the twenty-five percent (25%) non-federal cost-share match.
+This leverage ensures that Puerto Rico residents receive the most significant and efficient benefits from federal grant funding while rebuilding more resiliently.